sohan23/Obsidian/GIS Learning/Introduction to Advanced GIS.md

 - [p] SQL
 - [p] kepler.GL
 - [p] Python for Deep Learning
-- [p] AutoCAD and Revit
+- [?]
+AutoCAD and Revit
 - [?]
 Rhino

 ---
 ## Structure of the files and documentations
 #### The structure of the files and the documentations are going to be as follows
 - [*] The each folder will atleast contain the generalized resources page and subjected to change and upgrade.
-- [*] Then there will be other files conatining actual documentaitons and learnings.
+- [*] Then there will be other files containing actual documentations and learnings.